KundeyVishwanath/Pratyekha-Aksharabyas/README.md

-# Pratyekha-Aksharabyas(sign language translator)
+# Pratyekha-Aksharabyas-->sign language translator
-An app for digital education for specially abled children
+A part of the app for digital education for specially abled children